-In addition, the Directors are also empowered to seek independent professional advice at the Company's expense, should they consider it necessary in their course of duties.
+Every Director has unhindered access to the advice and services of the Company Secretary and senior management.
+The Directors are also empowered to seek independent professional advice at the Company's expense should they consider it necessary in the furtherance of their duties.